Table of Contents

 Alaska Marine Highway Ferry

-The 3 hour trip on the ferry from Wrangell to Petersburg is breathtaking.
-You will spend three hours crossing this spectacular Wrangell Narrows with it's many unique markers for navigation.
+The 3 hour trip on the ferry one of the adventure of alaska marine highway ferry from Wrangell to Petersburg is breathtaking.
+You will spend three hours crossing this spectacular Wrangell Narrows with it’s many unique markers for navigation.
 Arriving at Petersburg, you will find a small fishing village that lives to the beat of the sea.
 Surrounded by a pristine wilderness, this is the perfect adventure for those who desire a more natural approach to exploration.
 Here on this remote island, you will find a hidden beauty that is sought out only by a few.
 Welcome to the shallow Port of Petersburg!

 An exciting adventure near Petersburg is a visit to LeConte Bay and the near by ice fields from LeConte Glacier.
 There are many tours, some by air and others by boat.
 Both are exciting and have their own advantages.
 If you have time to do both, they are completely different.
 What a beautiful view you will have of Devil’s Thumb, LeConte Bay and the immense ice fields from the air.
 If you elect to view the grandeur of the bay and the icebergs by boat, you will get a whole different view of the Coast Mountain Range the surrounds the LeConte Glacier.
 As you will be closer at times to the shore, you will see the wildlife and this extremely large glacier up close.
 As you cross the narrow fjord, you will get an amazing view of the glacier that you will never forget.
 If time and money allow, it is well worth doing both a tour by air and one by boat.
 They are two totally different worlds of adventure.